nasa/DdsJs/README.md

 ## Preferred Location of JAR Dependencies

-The DDS.js build files prefer that the JAR files it depends on (ANTLR, StringTemplate, and CommonsCLI) be installed in the `/usr/local/lib` directory.
-They may be installed in other locations, but configuring the build system them may be more difficult.
+The **DDS.js** build files prefer that the JAR files it depends on (ANTLR, StringTemplate, and CommonsCLI) be installed in the `/usr/local/lib` directory.
+They may be installed in other locations, but doing so may make configuring the build system more difficult.

 ## DDS Environment Settings

 ### CoreDX

-The DDS.js build files expect the following CoreDX-related environment variables be properly configured:
+The **DDS.js** build files expect the following CoreDX-related environment variables be properly configured:

 *  `COREDX_TOP`: Should point to the top-level installation directory of CoreDX
 *  `COREDX_TARGET`: Should indicate the platform specification of the target on which CoreDX.js will run.
 Usually